How long does it take lumber to dry

 Drying time depends on the construction

 Pressure-treated lumber should dry for at least 15 days indoors before it is used outdoors.
-Pressure-treating results in much higher moisture content in the wood, so drying takes longer than for other treated woods.
+Pressure-treating results in much higher moisture content in the wood, so drying takes longer than other treated woods.

 Drying time depends on the airflow